 We plan to investigate other uses of these representations for few-shot and zero-shot learning as well as further investigate the relationships between result and manner verb types, including for imitation learning.

 Annotations The annotations for all three datasets can be found at https://github.com/mwray/Multi-Verb-Labels.

-Acknowledgements Research supported by EPSRC LOCATE (EP/N033779/1) and EP-SRC Doctoral Training Partnerships (DTP).
+Acknowledgement Research supported by EPSRC LOCATE (EP/N033779/1) and EP-SRC Doctoral Training Partnerships (DTP).
 We use publicly available datasets.
-We would like to thank Diane Larlus and Gabriela Csurka for their helpful discussions.